Schrolli91/BOSWatch/README.md

 ##### Implemented features:
 - FMS, ZVEI and POCSAG512/1200/2400 decoding and displaying
 - Plugin support for easy functional extension
-- Filtering double alarms with adjustable time
+- Filtering double alarms with adjustable time and check width
 - Filtering allowed, denied and range of POCSAG RIC´s
 - Filtering data for each typ/plugin combination with RegEX
 - All configurations in a seperate config file